Sunday, October 4, 2015

 They ignored the fact that Jesus said, "My house shall be called a house of prayer; but ye have made it a den of thieves."
 (Matthew 21:12-13).

-Without any authenticity--and only faith--modern parishioners still worship such relics, and donate money/gifts to them.
+Without any authenticity--and only their faith--modern parishioners still worship relics, and donate money/gifts to them.

 Have you read Geoffrey Chaucer's The Canterbury Tales?
 It's symbolic of medieval society beginning to question the Catholic Church's authority, and exposing church corruption in the behavior of its clergy, false relics, and abuse of Indulgences.
 One of the characters is a Summoner, a Church officer who brought sinners to the "church court" for penalties.
 Sometimes they wrote false citations to squeeze money from parishioners.
 Summoners might use spies and prostitutes to seek out information.
 So churchly!
 They worked with Pardoners to create a lucrative income.
 The story's Monk shows how monasteries had grown to control huge tracts of land, from which they reaped lots of profits (which were not donated to the poor).
 The story's Prioress is dressed fancily and adorned with luxury, exposing her lack of spiritual concentration.
 The story's Friar was supposed to live among the poor, giving his earnings to aid their struggle.
 Yet, in reality, he's a crook and womanizer, seeking only to appease his desires.

 The Catholic church of King Henry VIII's time was full of corruption and waste.
 Monks in England lived like Lords on the offerings of the poor.
 They took children in, but instead of educating them as promised, used them as servants.
 For hundreds of years, monks wrote the history books--suppressing actual history--to make one favorable to Rome.
-The hoards of money that churches and monasteries "floated" to Rome, annually, was staggering.
+Annually, the hoards of money that churches, abbeys, and monasteries "floated" to Rome was staggering.
 A 2013 detective episode of "Miss Fisher's Murder Mysteries" involves a 1920s-era Catholic halfway house that actually enslaves orphan girls "for the blessing of living there", while collecting fees for laundry services (that the girls perform).

 The Catholic "Ecclesiastical Jurisdiction" prompted quarrels between church and secular governments, as popes declared in the 1600s that clergy were exempt from the jurisdiction of civil and criminal courts around the world!